 Catching the Christmas Spirit

 Take Christmas Crackers, for example.
 A fun way to break the ice and have a laugh, except if you lose.
-I’m so annoyed I wait for everyone to get drunk to steal the little gifts.
+I’m so jealous I wait for everyone to get drunk to steal the little gifts.
 Don’t judge me.
 Who doesn’t want a miniature screwdriver?

-Work colleagues go around with big, generous smiles saying things like ‘Isn’t it wonderful?
+Family and friends go around with big, generous smiles saying things like ‘Isn’t it wonderful?
 It’s the Christmas Spirit!
 So catchy!
 It’s going around!’